dmbarbour/glas/docs/GlasObject.md

         110xxxxx xxxxxxxx xxxxxxxx
         1110xxxx xxxxxxxx xxxxxxxx xxxxxxxx

-Overlong encodings aren't permitted.
-This gives us 7 bits per byte, and ensures a lexicographic order of numbers.
-In the interpretation for offsets or extended prefix size fields, Glas varnats start at 1.
+This gives us 7 data bits per byte.
+To ensure a lexicographic order of numbers, overlong encodings aren't permitted.
+Glas varnats are usually interpreted to start at 1.

         00000000    1
         00000001    2